m-somat/nodeJs-playground/README.md

 # nodeJs-playground
-This is my first nodeJS playground
+This is my nodeJS playground
 Learning about nodeJS, Express, REST APIs, and Mongoose driver to access mongoDB in nodeJS app

 Note: I ignored a "nodemon.json" file as it contained my Mongodb Atlas user & password